 I am a first-generation college graduate from northeast Tennessee.
-Growing up I enjoyed a riding horses, hiking, playing various sports (e.g., volleyball, ultimate Frisbee, and tennis), and participating in the performing arts.
+Growing up I enjoyed a riding horses, hiking, playing various sports, and participating in the performing arts.
 I became a sociology major intending to work in the non-profit sector with "at-risk" youth.
 However, in taking my first Research Methods class, I was surprised to find that I really enjoyed learning about the scientific processes that informed sociological insight.

 As a researcher, I identify as a family demographer with special interests in family formation, individual well-being, gender, and survey measurement.
-Much of my research considers the reproduction of structural inequalities both within and through families coupled with a keen interest in data quality and survey measurement.
+Much of my research considers the reproduction of structural inequalities both within and through families coupled with an interest in data quality and survey measurement.

-Classes Taught: Age and Inequality, Marriage and the Family (both undergraduate and graduate), Research Methods (graduate), Proseminar in Sociology (graduate), and Social Statistics (undergraduate).
+Classes Taught: Age and Inequality, Marriage and the Family (both undergraduate and graduate), Research Methods and Applied Research Methods (graduate), Proseminar in Sociology (graduate), and Social Statistics (undergraduate).

 - Arsenault, Ken (former graduate student) and J. Bart Stykes.
 2018.
 Moving Past Dichotomies of Fathering Roles: A New Approach.
 Journal of Marriage and Family 81(3): 747-759.
 DOI: 10.111/jomf.12548

 - Stykes, J. Bart.
 2018.
 Gender, Couples’ Fertility Intentions, and Parents’ Depressive Symptoms.
 Society and Mental Health (online first).
 DOI: 10.1177/2156869318802340

 - Stykes, J. Bart.
 2019.
 What we Really Know about Stepfamilies: An Elaboration on White Middle Class Biases in Stepfamily Research.
 In Susan Stewart’s and Gordon Limb’s (Eds.)
 Stepfamilies: Multicutural Perspectives published by Cognella.